thomaschampagne/masquarade/README.md

 Masquarade use [notracking/hosts-blocklists](https://github.com/notracking/hosts-blocklists) as blocklists source.
 Blocklists are updated everyday at 2AM (customisable with BLOCKLISTS_UPDATE_SCHEDULE env variable).

-Masquarade is the "elementary version" of **Pi-Hole**.
-It's a sufficient alternative.

 # Installation

 ## Via docker run